Visiting Green Gables House on Prince Edward Island in Atlantic Canada

 - Anne of Green Gables

 - Anne of Windy Poplars

 - Anne of Ingleside

 - Rainbow Valley

 - The Blythes Are Quoted

 A Must-See if You Are in Atlantic Canada

 For those who visit the Maritimes, a day spent exploring Green Gables and attractions nearby is time well spent.
-There's much to see and do and setting aside a day or more is a good idea in order to fully experience and enjoy the Land of Anne and the farmhouse house where it all began.
+There's much to see and do, and setting aside a day or more is a good idea, in order to fully experience and enjoy the Land of Anne and the farmhouse with the bright green gables, where it all began.

 © 2011 Athlyn Green